 My most recent book is Bible-Shaped Teaching.
 It was published in December 2014 by Wipf & Stock in the USA.
 It has been translated and published in Russian, Latvian, Spanish and Ukrainian.

-I am married to Val (and she is still lovely, even after more than 45 years of marriage to me!) and we have two grown-up sons (both of them great guys of whom we are very proud), a lovely daughter-in-law and two lovely grandsons.
+I am married to Val (and she is still lovely, even after nearly 50 years of marriage to me!) and we have two grown-up sons (both of them great guys of whom we are very proud), a lovely daughter-in-law and two lovely grandsons.
 We live in the UK.